Bey0ndZ/TOLCDiscussionForum/README.md

 8. Change the DB password in spring-database.xml to your password which you set during MySQL installation
 9. You can now register and test out modules

 TODO (Dt.
-11/16/2014)
+11/17/2014)
 Sumanth's tasks:
-1. Discussion board posts
-2. Post as anonymous on discussion board
+1. TODO: If anonymous is true, then do not display their name in the tickr

-3. Subscribe to threads
+2. Subscribe to threads

-4. Add created by thread right hand side bottom for piazza
+3. Add created by thread right hand side bottom like in piazza

+4. In the main thread content, post the persons name who has created the thread

+5. Add a wiki